-At the University of Kansas Medical Center, the most important thing we do is educate the next generation of health care providers.
+At the University of Kansas School of Medicine, the most important thing we do is educate the next generation of physicians.
 This work is an honor and a privilege, and it comes with enormous responsibilities.
 That's why accrediting bodies regularly visit our campus to make sure our educational programs meet the high standards that our graduates will need to become licensed in their fields.
-This fall, from Oct.
-20–24, visitors from the Liaison Committee on Medical Education (LCME) will come to Kansas City, Wichita and Salina to determine whether the KU School of Medicine deserves the right to grant medical degrees.

 The Liaison Committee on Medical Education (LCME) is the accrediting body for medical education programs in the United States and Canada.
 Once every eight years, the MD program undergoes a rigorous review process that culminates in a survey team site visit.
 Preparations are underway for our site visit scheduled for October 4-6, 2021.

 Since our last reaccreditation site visit in October 2013, the LCME has restructured their standards and reframed their expectations with a new focus on continuous quality improvement.
 Their expectations are spelled out in "Function and Structure of a Medical School," available for download from the LCME website.
 The new structure breaks down program requirements into 12 standards (content areas).
 Each standard consists of 6-10 elements (statements that identify the variables evaluated to determine compliance with the standard).

 Element 1.1 describes the LCME's expectations regarding strategic planning and continuous quality improvement: